Interview with Hassan Soukar on Influencer Importance, Part I

 What’s your definition of an ‘influencer’?

-it’s clear that an influencer comes in many shapes and forms, but the most important two factors that define influence are an engaged audience, and a level of advocacy which is driven by conviction.
-I think a lot of people tend to use the words influence and followers interchangeably, but you don’t need a particular large audience to have influence, you need conviction and trust.
-I know that when I recommend a cellphone, a watch, a perfume, or a car to one of my friends or family members, they will consider buying it, because they trust my recommendations.
+It’s clear that an influencer comes in many shapes and forms, but the most important two factors that define influence are an engaged audience and a level of advocacy which is driven by conviction.
+I think a lot of people tend to use the words influence and followers interchangeably, but you don’t need an unusually large audience to have influence, you need conviction and trust.
+I know that when I recommend a cell phone, a watch, a perfume, or a car to one of my friends or family members, they will consider buying it because they trust my recommendations.

-What do you usually do when you get paid to share an opinion about a car of anything else?
+What do you usually do when you get paid to share an opinion about a car or anything else?

 If I get paid to share my opinion about a specific car model or any other product on Instagram to 200k followers, I may have an audience to spread awareness to, but the #ad created is not a form of earned media, and as such is not as powerful as my organic recommendation.

 What’s the difference between an earned influencer and a paid one?

 It’s important to distinguish between an earned influencer and a paid influencer– earned being a brand advocate/brand fan and a paid influencer being someone who has been paid to promote.

 You said once that ‘brands are starting to get it right’, what do you mean by that?